 Bed-Stuy Bounty can assist you with value chain connection, workshops, and agritourism.
-You can contact Melissa Danielle at firstname.lastname@example.org or 347-927-2855 to book a workshop or consultation in July and September.
+You can contact Melissa Danielle at email@example.com or 347-927-2855 for consulting or workshops.

 Community Food Primer